 What if I Know Nothing About Medical Emergencies?

 Relax, I’m not a doctor either!
-To become a doctor requires a bachelor’s degree, preferably in science just to qualify for admission to medical school.
-It’s then another four years of pure medical training!
+To become one, you need a bachelor’s degree, preferably in science to qualify for admission to medical school.
+Top this off with another four years of pure medical training!

-Obviously, in a 15-minute read, we can’t convert you into a doctor.
-But, what we can do is arm you with some essential gear (and knowledge) to take that cute and cuddly first aid kit and beef it up for serious trauma injuries.
+A 15-minute read can not convert you into a medical professional.
+But, what we can do is arm you with some essential emergency equipment (and knowledge) to take that cute and cuddly first aid kit and beef it up for serious trauma injuries.
 Why?
-For no other reason than to buy you enough time to get you to a doctor when faced with life-threatening injuries!
+For no other reason than to buy you enough time to get to first responders when faced with life-threatening injuries!

 Major Injuries and Trauma

-Guns are a hot topic lately.
-In context to the blog, here’s a simple reminder that, in the right hands, it’s just a tool!
-So is a knife, axe, chainsaw, and so on.
+A hot topic lately is guns.
+In context to the blog, here’s a simple reminder that, in the right hands, guns are just a tool!
+As is a knife, axe, chainsaw, and so on.
 These are all items we commonly and safely use in the bush.
 But they do carry inherent dangers.

 Chainsaw accidents are horrific, and I’ve even seen a semi-major one on someone.
 They usually take out limbs, and for those who don’t know, areas like your legs have major arteries.
 By the time 9/11 gets your address and dispatches an ambulance, you’ll have already bled to death.
-The emergency medical kit I’m about to show you will prevent that.
+This emergency medical trauma kit will prevent that.

 I shouldn’t have to mention vehicles.
 Force = mass x acceleration.
-A 5,000 lb car doing 120 km an hour contains a LOT of energy.
+A 2.5-ton car doing 120 km an hour contains a LOT of energy.
 We’ve all seen car crashes, and without going into details of vehicular accidents, the emergency medical kit will provide aid in this area as well.

 Infinite Applications of the Emergency Medical Kit